 We examine what the options are, which businesses are eligible, and explain the advantages as well as some potential pitfalls.
 You’ll also find some broader advice about organising your finances and communicating with key people in these challenging times.

 All the information below will be updated as circumstances evolve.
 And of course, if you have any concerns or questions, don’t hesitate to contact us.

 If you’re a UK employer with a PAYE scheme, the CJRS can support employees who would otherwise be made redundant.

 For the period 1st March to 31st July, the government will pay 80% of a furloughed employees’ salary (up to £2,500 per month), as well as the associated National Insurance and pension costs.

 Up to 30th June, employees cannot work for you while they’re furloughed.

-From 1st July, you have the flexibility to bring employees back part time and pay their wages and associated costs for the hours they work, while still being able to claim a grant for furloughed hours.
+You will have the flexibility to bring employees back part time and pay their wages and associated costs for the hours they work, while still being able to claim a grant for furloughed hours.
 Each claim made must be for a week or more.